-The next major cultural period following the Paleo-Indian is termed the Archaic, where a change in technological and stylistic representations of the projectile points occurred in the archaeological record marking the beginning of the Archaic Period (Dawson 1983b).
+The next major cultural period following the Paleo is termed the Archaic, where a change in technological and stylistic representations of the projectile points occurred in the archaeological record marking the beginning of the Archaic Period (Dawson 1983b).
 Wright (1972) referred to it as the Shield Archaic to indicate a long-lived tradition that encompassed much of the Canadian Shield from northern Quebec to southwest Northwest Territories.
+Dawson (1983) also refers to the Shield Archaic as a northern expression of the Archaic Tradition within the Precambrian Shield.